 As an Architect and Urban Development Planner, Caroline has become an expert on sustainability issues in the built environment.

 Caroline worked for 10 years in Mozambique, designing social infrastructure for urban populations as well as rural refugee resettlement, including the effects of climate change, in particular rising sea level and severe weather events, on vulnerable communities.
 Since her return to the UK in 2001, Caroline has become a specialist in contemporary school design, giving her valuable insights into the learning environment.

-Happily retired from a career in management and consulting in the Learning and Skills sector, Simon has been actively involved in the Global Goals Centre project from its early days.
+Having worked in management and consulting in the Learning and Skills sector, Simon has been actively involved in the Global Goals Centre project from its early days.